NaturalSolutions/NS.UI.NavBar/README.md

 tile disappear for non-moderator profiles.
 But one can still type `#admin` in the browser's location bar and the Backbone router will trigger the admin view.

-If you need to enforce some king of security, you will have to implement it by yourself wherever it is relevant.
+If you need to enforce some kind of security, you will have to implement it by yourself wherever it is relevant.

 ## Contributors ##